pkdawson/imgui-godot/README.md

 [![download](https://img.shields.io/static/v1?label=imgui-godot&message=latest%20release&color=blueviolet&logo=github)](https://github.com/pkdawson/imgui-godot/releases/latest)

+You can also find Dear ImGui for Godot in the Asset Library.

 ## Getting Started (C#)

 1. Create a project and, if you haven't already added some C# code, use `Project > Tools > C# > Create C# solution`.